This post contains affiliate links. Please see our disclosure for more information.

 Over the years, astrology and horoscope readings have become a mainstream thing.
 It might be time to take your reading to the next level.
 Astrology is a language all of its own, so be patient and persistent when grasping certain concepts.
 After using Astro Seek Birth Chart Calculator, I feel I have a deeper understanding of my life purpose.
 It contains a lot of information so take it in bite sized portions so the information digests.
 Self-reflection is most important.

-Creativity is a game of push and pull.
+Creativity is a flow.
+It is not a game of push and pull.
 It cannot be forced when you want it and it cannot be stopped when you don’t.
 Play with different creative projects until you find something that vibes with you.
 Creative projects can be anything from art, music, writing, to stamp collecting, feng shui, or cooking.
 Wherever you can find the feeling of “flow” is where the juices of life are.
+Author Julia Cameron encourages doing a once a week “artist date” to explore the power of your creativity.
+Check it out!

 Simon Sinek’s Start with Why and Find Your Why